Konnichy/SmartThings-Groovy/README.md

 ### On the Linux Wi-Fi access point

-First, on the Linux machine already operating as a Wi-Fi access point, make sure the directive `ctrl_interface=` is enabled in `hostapd`'s configuration file (usually `/etc/hostapd/hostapd.conf`).
+First, on the Linux machine already operating as a Wi-Fi access point, make sure the directive `ctrl_interface=` is enabled in hostapd's configuration file (usually `/etc/hostapd/hostapd.conf`).

 Then: